cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

-For additional information regarding the types transaction malleability, reference [this blog post](https://blog.dash.org/segwit-lighting-rbf<!--noref-->-in-dash-9536868ca861) by one of the Dash Core developers.
+For additional information regarding the types transaction malleability, reference [this blog post](https://blog.dash.org/segwit-lighting-rbf<!--noref-->-in-dash-9536868ca861) by one of the Lifetioncoin Core developers.

 {% endautocrossref %}